Will Robots Assemble the Utopian Sea Cities of the Future?

 Imagine a post-apocalyptic world populated with prefabricated buildings, manufactured on land from “memory metal” that can pop into shape when carried out to deep-ocean building sites.
-Frankly, it is not that far-fetched in this day and age – except that the architect behind these dreams is now 92 years old and counting.
+Frankly, sea cities are not that far-fetched in this day and age – except that the architect behind these dreams is now 92 years old and counting.

 Much of what these oceanic future cities entail is not as technologically complex as it would have sounded to an early 20th-Century audience.
 “Homes could be prefabricated of a new type of pre-stressed, reinforced concrete with a flexible ceramic external coating that would be relatively maintenance free, fireproof, and impervious to the weather.
 Their thin shell construction can be mass-produced in a matter of hours.
 With this type of construction, there would be minimal damage from earthquakes and hurricanes.”